-- d. recommendations made through a Healthcare Plan (HCP), including a Comprehensive Aspiration Risk Management Plan (CARMP), or another plan. - 2.
+- as the Individual Quality Review (IQR) or other DOH review or oversight activities; and - d. recommendations made through a Healthcare Plan (HCP), including a Comprehensive Aspiration Risk Management Plan (CARMP), or another plan. - 2.
 When the person/guardian disagrees with a recommendation or does not agree with the implementation of that recommendation, Provider Agencies follow the DCP and attend the meeting coordinated by the CM.
 During this meeting: - a.
 Providers inform the person/guardian of the rationale for that recommendation, so that the benefit is made clear.
 This will be done in layman's terms and will include basic sharing of information designed to assist the person/guardian with understanding the risks and benefits of the recommendation. - b.
 The information will be focused on the specific area of concern by the person/guardian.
 Alternatives should be presented, when available, if the guardian is interested in considering other options for implementation. - c.
 Providers support the person/guardian to make an informed decision. - d.
 The decision made by the person/guardian during the meeting is accepted; plans are modified; and the IDT honors this health decision in every setting.

-Chapter 20: Provider Documentation and Client Records: 20.2 Client Records Requirements: All DD Waiver Provider Agencies are required to create and maintain individual client records.
-The contents of client completed in 1 year.
+Chapter 20: Provider Documentation and Client Records: 20.2 Client Records completed on 7/16/2017.
+Follow-up was to be completed in 1 year.
 No evidence of follow-up found.
 (Note: Exam scheduled for 11/6/2018)